sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 ## Types of stablecoins - The What

 As their name suggests, stablecoins offer *stability* of exchange value against another asset or currency.
-E.g. 1 stablecoin X = 1 USD.
+E.g. 1 coin X = 1 USD.
 This stability can be achieved in a number of ways, which give us 4 different categories (original analysis can be found [here][1]).

 * **"True" Stablecoins**
 These are non-interest bearing coins.
-Stability is achieved by the issuer through 2 "pillars".
-Namely the issuer...
+Stability is achieved by the issuer through 2 pillars.
+Namely, the issuer
   * Mints and buys back coins at par, and
   * Holds assets to back their redeem obligation.
 To avoid currency risk, the assets need to be denominated in the reference currency, be highly liquid, and considered "safe".
 A classic example is government bonds, like US Treasuries.